urban-tep/DDF-SDD/source/deployment/inter-constraint.rst

 Constraints, the Middleware Constraints, the COTS Package Constraints and the Data Transport Constraints.

-Peripheral Constraints
+Peripheral constraints
 ^^^^^^^^^^^^^^^^^^^^^^

 - UM-SSO Identity Provider

-Network Support Constraints
+Network support constraints
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Internal bandwidth to Catalogues and data stores